Sansh2356/EEG-EMG-Electromyography-Classification-/README.md

 In this repository you will find 3 coressponding jupyter notebooks can be accessed directly and run on your kernel.

 ## 3 implementations namely:-
+## 1)MAIN
-1)MAIN -: In this implementation you will find 3 models implementation along with evaluation metrics of each:-
+<p>In this implementation you will find 3 models implementation along with evaluation metrics of each:-</p>

 ### KNN
 ### Descision Trees
 ### Random Forest